 - Conditioning for the trail: just like with every other sport, a certain level of physical fitness is always a good idea!

 - Find an app that helps track your ride (below)

-- What to pack
+- What to pack (click here to learn more about trailer and truck packing)

-- o Cell phone (on your person, not on the horse)
+- Cell phone (on your person, not on the horse)

-- o Fox 40 whistle to signal for help: while regular whistles are OK, the Fox 40 does not lose its whistling abilities when wet, and is much louder and reaches farther than a regular whistle.
+- Fox 40 whistle to signal for help: while regular whistles are OK, the Fox 40 does not lose its whistling abilities when wet, and is much louder and reaches farther than a regular whistle.

-- Map of the area and compass
+- $\circ$ Map of the area and compass

 - Horse and human first aid kits

 - o Lip balm

-- O Sharp knife/all in one tool
+- Sharp knife/all in one tool

 - o Lighter

-- o Baby wipes (can be used in place of toilet paper)
+- Baby wipes (can be used in place of toilet paper)

-- o Paracord (can be used to fix broken tack)
+- Paracord (can be used to fix broken tack)

 - o Snacks

 - Water (and a water purifier if you have one)

-- o Insect repellent/bug spray (for you and your horse)
+- Insect repellent/bug spray (for you and your horse)

-- o Any medication you may need (ex. epipen)
+- Any medication you may need (ex. epipen)

-- Sunscreen
+- o Sunscreen

-Common Safety Scenarios on the Trail and How to Handle Them: watch the video here (will add link later).
+Common Safety Scenarios on the Trail and How to Handle Them: